A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 Think of liabilities as the promises your business has made.

-These are obligations or debts your company owes—whether it’s payments due to suppliers, outstanding loans, or even accrued expenses.
+Your company owes obligations or debts—payments due to suppliers, outstanding loans, or even accrued expenses.

 3. Equity